Rishabh42/NoteVault/README.md

 #### Note

-If you want to try out our application on your device, follow the instructions in [SETUP.md](app/SETUP.md).
+If you want to try out our application on your device, follow the instructions in the app's [README.md](app/README.md).